t7ko/wrc-export/README.md

-# Chrome browser extension to download results from racenet
+# Browser extension to download results from racenet

-## How to install
+## How to install in Chrome

 * Download content of `src/` folder and place it somewhere on your hard drive.
 * Open `chrome://extensions/`